percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 .. note:: This variable doesn't affect Galera replication in any way, only the applications that connect to the database are affected.
    If you want to desync a node, use :variable:`wsrep_desync`.

+When a query is rejected, an error is returned.

 .. variable:: wsrep_replicate_myisam